alanskovrlj/Chess.js/README.md

 # Chess.js
 Chess Game in vanilla Javascript using DOM.
-OOP practice project.